abdullahmorrison/bingo-twitch-extension/SubmissionFormTemplate.md

 ChangeLog:

+- bingo tab to open the overlay is smaller
-- Overlay hides after 5 seconds of cursor inactivity on the overlay
+- cursor hides after 5 seconds of inactivity

 Chatbot Commands: